Make It Do – Clothing in World War II

 Wartime Women’s Fashions

 Clothing using less fabric became fashionable.
 Women’s suits took on a sleek, military look.
 Suit jackets were fitted, with padded shoulders, and rested between the waist and hip.
-Skirts took on a slim silhouette, often with an A-line flare.
+Skirts rose to knee-length and took on a slim silhouette, often with an A-line flare.
 The peasant look was also popular, but without full skirts and ruffles.
 Also, millions of women entering the workplace popularized the “Rosie the Riveter” look—slacks became stylish, as well as turbans, snoods, and headscarves to keep hair away from machinery.
 Since metal zippers were unavailable, wraparound dresses and skirts were introduced.
 See my 1940s Fashions Pinterest board for lots of pictures.

 Wartime Men’s Fashions